- Prospective Students

 - Ensure you're enrolled in ARCH 898 (Thesis Course)

 - Check your student record to ensure that you have completed all required coursework for the degree.
 Your Academic Progress Report (APR) should only show "Not Satisfied" for your thesis course.
+Download and send a copy of this report to your Graduate Assistant.
 If other requirements are displaying “Not Satisfied” contact your supervisor and graduate assistant as soon as possible

 - Check your financial account in go.sfu.ca to ensure all outstanding fees have been paid